ASStudioEFL/Lion/README.md

 ### Syntax

-*In the latest version, there is not any syntax & command.You only can type ` lion-exit ` to exit the Lion*
+*In the latest version, there is not any syntax & command.You only can type ` panda-exit ` to exit the Lion*

 ---